 The same traditional pemmican prepared in the same traditional way placed in the same sealed container that is refrigerated- or just kept in a cool, dark place- can last at least 10 years, ready to eat.
 This is frankly remarkable, but there’s plenty of evidence to support this as we’ll get to in a minute.

-Like I said, it did not take long for people to recognize pemmican’s better qualities, and in the following decades and centuries it was adapted to have a variety of mass-produced survival rations, even issued by the US military, and others, around the world.
+As I said, it did not take long for people to recognize pemmican’s better qualities, and in the following decades and centuries it was adapted to have a variety of mass-produced survival rations, even issued by the US military, and others, around the world.

 Varieties of pemmican that were prepared as emergency issue rations were expected to last multiple decades, with pemmican prepared and then vacuum sealed into a metal container theoretically capable of remaining edible for a century.